saksham-dev0/semolina-scraper-service/README.md

 If you encounter Chrome installation errors:

 1. **Check the build logs** for any installation errors
-2. **Verify the Chrome path** by checking the environment variable
-3. **Try the bundled Chrome** by removing the `executablePath` setting
+2. **Ensure PUPPETEER_SKIP_CHROMIUM_DOWNLOAD is set to "false"**
+3. **The service will automatically download Chrome on first run**

 ### Common Issues

-1. **"Could not find Chrome"**: The build process didn't install Chrome properly
+1. **"Could not find Chrome"**: Chrome is being downloaded automatically on first run
 2. **"Maximum redirects exceeded"**: Website has anti-bot protection
 3. **"Timeout"**: Website is slow or has heavy JavaScript

 ### Performance Optimization

 - The service uses headless Chrome with optimized flags
-- Images and JavaScript are disabled for faster scraping
 - Content is analyzed using GPT-4 for intelligent extraction
+- Memory and performance optimizations are included

 ## License